vishnugamini/CNN-Model-to-detect-cats-and-dogs/README.md

 ## Usage

-- Adjust the model architecture, hyperparameters, and training configurations in `train.py`.
+- Adjust the model architecture, hyperparameters, and training configurations.
-- Modify the evaluation metrics or add additional evaluation methods in `evaluate.py`.
+- Modify the evaluation metrics or add additional evaluation methods.
-- Customize the prediction script `predict.py` to fit your specific requirements.
+- Customize the prediction script to fit your specific requirements.